In this section:

 Questions such as "do you have children?" are not protected questions.
 Also, if you want to hire someone with special skills or characteristics (e.g., kosher cook, Spanish-speaking) you can ask for those things in your job description and screen for those in an interview (or with a reference).

-Can she do the job and do it well?
+Can they do the job and do it well?
 This includes being reliable, following your instructions and knowing how to take care of your child.

-What does she expect of this job based on her last one?
-If she's used to having a lot of freedom with her past employers and you work from home, will that be a problem?
-Do you need flexibility but she's used to a set schedule that she can't easily vary?
+What does they expect of this job based on their last one?
+If they're used to having a lot of freedom with their past employers and you work from home, will that be a problem?
+Do you need flexibility but they're used to a set schedule that they can't easily vary?

 Is there good chemistry?
-This includes her attitude, working style, and how your personalities complement each other.
+This includes their attitude, working style, and how your personalities complement each other.

 We have compiled a long list of questions to ask a nanny candidate.
 Do you need to ask each and every one of these questions?
 Of course not.
 Read through them, familiarize yourself with the types of questions to ask.
 If you are thinking this hire could be longer term, plan ahead and ask questions about future roles the nanny might take on (e.g., homework help, preschool transition, part-time switch or additional responsibilities).